ShamindaKanchana/uov_FAS_handbook_bot/README.md

 ### ⚠️ Known Limitations
 - **Content Coverage**:
   - ✅ **Bio Science Department**: Most content has been processed and is available
-  - 🚧 **Physical Science Department**: Content is currently being updated and may be incomplete
-  - 🔄 **Other Departments**: Not yet processed
+  - 🚧 **Physical Science Department**:  Not yet processed

 - **Response Quality**:
   - Responses may vary in quality based on the available context
   - Some specific queries might return incomplete or generic responses

 ### 🔄 Update Process
-- The knowledge base is periodically updated as new handbook versions become available
-- Currently working on adding remaining department handbooks
-- Regular model fine-tuning is planned to improve response quality

-If you encounter any missing information or inaccuracies, please report them through the issue tracker.
+- Existing issues will identify and fix with the time

 ## ✨  Key Features